victoriadrake/victoriadrake.github.io/README.md

 For more details on how I built the site, see [About this site](https://victoria.dev/site/).

+### CMS

+Hashnode serves as the CMS for this blog, unless I publish Markdown files here directly.

+The repository [victoriadrake/hashnode-blog](https://github.com/victoriadrake/hashnode-blog) is updated whenever I make a new post on Hashnode.
+The workflow in that repo pushes the new post to the `content` directory here.

+I previously tried using Collected Notes as my CMS, but it doesn't seem to be reliable.

 ### Continuous Deployment

 A GitHub Action manages continuous deployment by triggering a Netlify build.
 The site content and theme are [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).